 Ishasha Wilderness Camp is situated inside the Southern Ishasha sector of Queen Elizabeth National Park on the Ntungwe River.
 Home to a variety of wildlife including the famous tree climbing lions, this exclusive, expansive safari camp is an idyllic retreat for people who truly enjoy the wilderness and the untamed outdoors.

-Ishasha Wilderness Camp features a collection of 10 spacious, framed canvas rooms, all of which are nestled in the wooded area beside the Ntungwe River.
+Ishasha Wilderness Camp in Queen Elizabeth, Uganda features a collection of 10 spacious, framed canvas rooms, all of which are nestled in the wooded area beside the Ntungwe River.
 The rooms at Ishasha Wilderness Camp are comfortably furnished with weatherproof coverings, large mosquito-netted beds, dressing areas, and private verandas looking out onto the river.
 En suite bathrooms benefit from solar-heated hot water bush showers and flushing eco-friendly toilets.
 Morning wake-up calls, accompanied by hot coffee or tea delivered to guests’ tents, provide a gentle entrée to the day amid the sounds of the wakening bush.

 The central lounge and dining area at Ishasha Wilderness Camp provides a comfortable environment for meals and relaxation during the day under a cool thatched roof.
 Meals are freshly prepared, offering a balance of international and locally flavored cuisine through multiple courses.
 Guests are welcome to enjoy al fresco dining by a shaded area beside the river or relaxation around an evening fire pit where sundowners and safari experiences are shared under the African stars.